LiBinNLP/DynGL/README.md

-# DynGL-SDP:Dynamic Graph Learning for Semantic Dependency Parsing.
+# Dynamic Graph Learning for Semantic Dependency Parsing

 Code for the paper DynGL-SDP:Dynamic Graph Learning for Semantic Dependency Parsing (COLING 2022).